 I don’t want to downplay any hardship you might be facing in your life.
 And that in fact, getting married to be in a better financial position might be a hope of yours.

 Nevertheless, I know for a fact that men don’t appreciate women whose primary reason for marriage is financial gain.
 And oftentimes they don’t respect a woman who is after their money neither.

 A thriving relationship consists of two people who want to invest, not just money, but time, love and commitment.

 If you are in fact in a financial situation that makes you desperate for a partner, then you’re primary goal should be to change your own situation and get back on track.
 They say “you attract what you are” so make sure you don’t attract someone that is using you!

 5. All your friends are getting married

 Fun fact about me.
-I’m Christian, single and almost 30!
-While that might sound like a normal description to you, to some women these words sound like a death sentence.
+I’m Christian, single, and almost 30!
+While that might sound like a normal description to you, to some women these words are painful.